 2379 SEXUALLY VIOLENT PREDATOR EXPENSE FUND: This fund was created during the 2007 Legislative session through K.S.A 5929a04a with no appropriation.
 This fund was intended to be used to reimburse district and county attorneys for costs associated with efforts in prosecuting potentially sexually violent predators.
-T wo requests were processed in FY 2022 and one was processed in FY 2023.
+One request was processed in FY 2023 and four were processed in FY 2024.